Withdrawal & Recovery

 If someone tells you withdrawal lasts exactly 14 days or exactly 30 days, they are oversimplifying.
 The actual duration depends on several variables that differ from person to person.

 How much you used.
 Someone who smoked a joint every evening for six months is going to have a different experience than someone who used concentrates multiple times a day for five years.
-A 2004 study by Budney et al. published in the Journal of Abnormal Psychology found that frequency and quantity of use were the strongest predictors of withdrawal severity and duration.
+A 2003 controlled-abstinence study by Budney et al. published in the Journal of Abnormal Psychology found that frequency and quantity of use were the strongest predictors of withdrawal severity and duration.[1]
 More THC exposure means more receptor downregulation, which means more recovery time.

 How long you used.
 Duration matters independently of quantity.
 Years of daily use create deeper neurological adaptation than months of the same habit.
 Your brain had more time to remodel itself around the presence of THC, so it takes more time to remodel back.